 Ken Caldeira is an atmospheric scientist in the Department of Global Ecology at the Carnegie Institution at Stanford University.

-Julia Cole is a professor of Geosciences and Atmospheric Sciences at the University of Arizona.
+Julia Cole is a professor of Earth and Environmental Science at the University of Michigan.

 Bob Corell is Chair of the Arctic Climate Impact Assessment and a Principal for the Global Environment Technology Foundation.